Ar1z0n/source-code-for-kid-iOS-dev-/README.md

 # source-code-for-kid-iOS-dev-
+Menu sources, offsets and other repo can be updated and edited

-Repo for kid iOS dev
+# Only for 14y.o kid ios dev
+MizerGood whore's son